awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

      storageClassName: efs-sc
      csi:
        driver: efs.csi.aws.com
-       volumeHandle: fs-<582a03f3>
+       volumeHandle: fs-582a03f3
    ```
 **Note**
-Because Amazon EFS is an elastic file system, it does not enforce any file system capacity limits\.
-The actual storage capacity value in persistent volumes and persistent volume claims is not used when creating the file system\.
-However, since storage capacity is a required field in Kubernetes, you must specify a valid value, such as, `5Gi` in this example\.
-This value does not limit the size of your Amazon EFS file system\.
+Because Amazon EFS is an elastic file system, it doesn't enforce any file system capacity limits\.
+The actual storage capacity value in persistent volumes and persistent volume claims isn't used when creating the file system\.
+However, because storage capacity is a required field in Kubernetes, you must specify a valid value, such as, `5Gi` in this example\.
+This value doesn't limit the size of your Amazon EFS file system\.

 1. Deploy the `efs-sc` storage class, `efs-claim` persistent volume claim, and `efs-pv` persistent volume from the `specs` directory\.